IrSg/Angular-Starter/README.md

 This is a basic app for people to learn how to build with Angular very fast.
-Used with a team in 2020.
+Used to teach a team of smart developers who were new to Angular in 2020.

 # Good Tutorials and resources:
 Main Angular documentation and tutorial from Google: https://angular.io/guide/setup-local